 Pink Yoplait Lids

 You may have seen pink lids on Yoplait yogurt containers.
-If you are interested in collecting lids as a chapter it’s very easy.
-All you need are a few collection boxes that you can put in your adviser’s room, the office, teacher’s lounge, or other places that many people visit at school.
+If you are interested in collecting lids as a chapter it's very easy.
+All you need are a few collection boxes that you can put in your adviser’s room, the office, teacher's lounge, or other places that many people visit at school.
 Next, you can put posters up in the hallway, make announcements, or other creative means to spread word about your efforts.
-Visit https://friendsinthefight.yoplait.com/#have-questions for more information about the program.
+Visit the Yoplait: Put A Lid On It page for more information about the program.

 A great way to get involved within your school and community is by going to local playgrounds and simply cleaning up.
 You could offer to paint over playground equipment or pick up the garbage around the playground.
 You could also talk to a local landscaping business to donate new rock or wood chips for around the equipment.